What is cardiac catheterization?

-A cardiac cath provides information on how well your heart works, identifies problems and allows for procedures to open blocked arteries.
-For example, during cardiac cath your doctor may:
+A cardiac cath provides information on how well your heart works, identifies problems and allows for procedures, such as angioplasty and stenting, to open blocked arteries.
+During a cardiac cath your health care team may:

 - Take X-rays using contrast dye injected through the catheter to look for narrowed or blocked coronary arteries.
 This is called coronary angiography or coronary arteriography.

 - Perform a percutaneous coronary intervention (PCI) such as coronary angioplasty with stenting to open up narrowed or blocked segments of a coronary artery.

 - Check the pressure in the four chambers of your heart.

 - Take samples of blood to measure the oxygen content in the four chambers of your heart.

 - Evaluate the ability of the pumping chambers to contract.